holepunchto/hyperdrive/SPECIFICATION.md

 `channel` should be set to the lowest locally available channel number (starting at `0`) and all subsequent messages sent referring to the same `link` should contain the same channel number.
 When receiving a Join message, if you wish to join the swarm, you should reply back with a new Join message if you haven't sent one already containing the same link and your lowest locally available channel number.

 When having both sent and received a remote Join message for a specific swarm `link` you will have both a local and remote channel number that can be used to separate separate swarm messages from each other and allows for reuse of the same connection stream for multiple swarms.
-Note that since you only pick you local channel number and a channel has both a local and remote one there are no risk of channel id clashes.
+Note that since you only pick you local channel number and a channel has both a local and remote channel id, there are no risk of channel id clashes.

 #### messages.Leave